How To Prepare continued...

 an examination table with your feet raised and supported by foot rests

-(speculum) into your vagina.
+The doctor will insert a lubricated tool called a speculum into your vagina.
 The speculum gently spreads apart the vaginal

 walls so your doctor can see inside the vagina and the cervix.
-See a picture of

-The colposcope is moved near your vagina and your doctor looks
+The colposcope is moved near your vagina, and your doctor looks

 through the microscope at the vagina and cervix.
 Vinegar (acetic acid) or